MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_customaction.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: mbaldwin
-ms.date: 11/14/2022
+ms.date: 03/30/2023
 ---

 # class CustomAction
-CustomAction is a generic action class that captures all the sub-properties of the action as a property bag.
+[CustomAction](undefined) is a generic action class that captures all the sub-properties of the action as a property bag.
 The caller is responsible to understand the meaning of the action.

 ## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-public const std::string& GetName() const  |  Get action name. public const std::vector&lt;std::pair&lt;std::string, std::string&gt;&gt;& GetProperties() const  |  Get the properties key value pair list.
+public const std::string& GetName() const  |  Get action name. public const std::vector\<std::pair\<std::string, std::string\>\>& GetProperties() const  |  Get the properties key value pair list.

 ## Members